MikhailMS/java-shop-example/README.md

           - [ ] See all completed orders (client can see only his orders)
           - [ ] Search for specific product by name
           - [ ] Filter products by price, weight
+          - [x] Sort products by name, price
           - [ ] Filter orders by date/total price
       - [ ] Administrator GUI
           - [x] See all available products **IN DEVELOPMENT/TESTING**
-          - [ ] See total cost of all products
+          - [x] See total cost of all products
           - [ ] Add products to inventory
           - [ ] Remove products from inventory
           - [ ] See orders completed by any user